sersiksl/helloworld-cloud/kubernetes-ibm/README.md

-This tutorial is is a copy of the [IBM Cloud Kubernetes Service lab](https://github.com/IBM/container-service-getting-started-wt).
+This tutorial is a copy of the [IBM Cloud Kubernetes Service lab](https://github.com/IBM/container-service-getting-started-wt).
 As we had some problems during Lab 1, we decided to adjust it especially with the Container Registry location (de.icr.io vs. us.icr.io).

 The original tutorial consists of 6 Labs.
 For a Kubernetes introduction we only use Lab 0-2.
 When you finish Lab 2 you are invited to do the other Labs starting with Lab 3 at [https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%203](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%203)